peritext/peritext/specification/sections/doc-meta_syntax.md

 ## Properties lateral propagation

-Modulo is supposed to be smart and **disseminate similar metadata accross metadata domains** if not specified otherwise.
+Peritext is supposed to be smart and **disseminate similar metadata accross metadata domains** if not specified otherwise.
 For example, the "title" property should automatically spread to "dublincore:title", "og:title", "twitter:title" ... if not specified otherwise later on in the metadata file.

 See source's ``src/core/models/metadataModel.json`` to see the WIP lateral propagation system.